MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 ## Prerequisites

-Make sure you own one of the [supported depth cameras](index.md#supported-depth-cameras) and that your PC meets the [Project Prague requirements](index.md#hardware-and-software-requirements).
-Once you have the required hardware, [set up Project Prague](index.md#setting-up-project-prague-on-your-machine) on your machine.
+Make sure you own one of our [supported depth cameras](index.md#supported-depth-cameras) and that your PC meets the [Project Prague requirements](index.md#hardware-and-software-requirements).
+Once you have all your hardware in place, [set up Project Prague](index.md#setting-up-project-prague-on-your-machine) on your machine.

 You will also need the following software tools for this tutorial